 Cannabis consumers are well aware that edibles can have a different experience than smoking.
 This is a good thing in many ways.
 Cannabis edibles can last longer and have a stronger, more full-body experience.
 However, if users aren't prepared for the edible experience, it can be overwhelming.
 Why does eating a cannabis edible feel different?
-Let's look at how cannabis edibles feel and the effects of 11 hydroxy THC, a potent metabolic byproduct.
+Let's look at how cannabis edibles feel and what the effects of 11 hydroxy THC, a potent metabolic byproduct are.

 How Human Beings Absorb THC